carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ## Viewing the results

 An easy way to prospect your results is by opening the `index.html` file with a browser (Firefox, Chrome, Safari, etc.).
-In order to to this, you need to go to your local machine and locate in the folder where you want to store your BiG-SCAPE results.
+In order to do this, you need to go to your local machine and locate in the folder where you want to store your BiG-SCAPE results.
 Now copy your `output_100622/` folder to your local machine: